-Failure to comply with Government Code sections 65852.2 and 65852.22 (as amended) as of January 1, 2020 renders the City's ordinance regulating ADUs and JADUs null and void, thereby limiting the City to the application of the few default standards provided in Government Code sections 65852.2 and 65852.22 for the approval of ADUs and JADUs, unless and until a compliant ordinance is adopted.
+Section 6.
+The City's ordinance does not comply with Government Code sections 65852.2 and 65852.22 (as amended) and as of January 1, 2020 the City's ordinance regulating ADUs and JADUs became null and void, the City thereafter is limited to applying the few default standards that are provided in Government Code sections 65852.2 and 65852.22 for the approval of ADUs and JADUs.